TV Norte Paraíba

-TV Norte Paraíba (channel 10, formerly TV Manaíra) is a Brazilian television station headquartered in João Pessoa, the capital of the state of Pará.
+TV Norte Paraíba (channel 10, formerly TV Manaíra) is a Brazilian television station headquartered in João Pessoa, the capital of the state of Paraíba.
 The station is a RedeTV! affiliate owned by Grupo Norte de Comunicação, part of the TV Norte network, and also owns the local Norte FM radio station.

 History

 TV O Norte (1987-2009)

 The station started as TV O Norte, second television station in João Pessoa (after TV Cabo Branco) and the third in Paraíba (after TV Borborema, signing on at midnight on January 1, 1987, on VHF channel 10, where a relay of TV Globo Nordeste used to operate.
 At the beginning, it was a Rede Manchete affiliate, which already had a relay station on channel 13.
 In March that year, the station opted to join SBT.
 The station was founded by Marconi Góes de Albuquerque and had as its first director-superintendent journalist Abelardo Jurema Filho.
 Over time, local programming began.

 Its first presenters were Anchieta Filho (Jornal O Norte 1.ª edição, shown at 6:45am) and Gilson Souto Maior and Beth Menezes (Jornal O Norte 2.ª edição, at 6:45pm).
 In the early 90s, the bulletins were presented by Silvio Carlos, until they were defunct.
 Throughout the schedule, there were newsflashes from O Norte Eletrônico.
 Its pioneer reporters were: Ana Márcia, Nelma Figueiredo, Jonas Batista, Gilson Renato, Welington Sérgio and Selma Vidal.

 The first local programs were Paraíba Hoje (independent production from advertiser Weber Luna), a weekly newsmagazine previously broadcast by TV Jornal from Recife, Pernambuco (which was relayed locally on channel 7, being replaced by TV Cabo Branco), Status (with Abelardo Jurema Filho), Agenda da Cidade (with Gilson Renato), Tânia Maia e Você (female program), Telesporte (with Ivan Thomás and Marciano Soares), De Olho na Cidade (police and service program) e Super Jota Show (audience-based variety show) - these last programs presented by Jota Ferreira.
 It also pioneered the live broadcast of events such as Carnaval, Miss Paraíba and the Indepdendence Day parades, as well as the expansion of the signal to key cities in the state.

-From July 1, 1995 to December 31, 1997, the station joined Rede Record, which up until then, had no affiliate at all in Paraíba.
+From July 1, 1995, to December 31, 1997, the station joined Rede Record, which up until then, had no affiliate at all in Paraíba.
 After losing its affiliation to TV Correio, it provisionally became an affiliate of Rede Manchete again, until, on February 18, 1998, it became an affiliate of Rede Bandeirantes.
-Local news only returned to the schedule in 2001, with O Norte.com, replaced in 2007 with Jornal O Norte, both of which shown from Monday to Friday, beore Jornal da Band.
+Local news only returned to the schedule in 2001, with O Norte.com, replaced in 2007 with Jornal O Norte, both of which shown from Monday to Friday, before Jornal da Band.
 In 2008, O Norte Agora emerged, a daily newsmagazine and interview program, on weekdats, at 12:30pm.
 Throughout its trajectory, it opened hand for dozens of independent productions.